jack08/static-test/source/uber/uber-driver-requirements.md

 title: Guide To Uber Driver Requirements
 comments: false
 ---
 What does it take to become an Uber driver?
-First off, you will want to be aware that requirements differ in each state.
+First off, be aware that requirements differ in each state.
 They might even differ between cities within the same state!
-Do not worry, we will cover most of the important eligibility criteria you need to know.
+Don't let that scare you away.
+Most folks meet the terms to drive for Uber.

+Let's cover the rules to pass the Uber driver requirements.

 ## Uber Driver Requirements
-Almost anyone can drive for Uber, though there are a few requirements you need to meet at a minimum:
+These are a few terms you need to meet at a minimum:

-* You must have a valid U.S. drivers license
+* You must have a valid U.S. drivers license.
-* Your vehicle must be a 4-door
+* Your vehicle must be a 4-door.
-* Your vehicle must be on the eligibility list
+* Your vehicle must be on the allowed list.
-* Pass a background check
+* Pass a background check.
-* Have a clean driving record
+* Have a clean driving record.

 ### Uber Driver Age Requirements
-* You must be 21+ years old
+* You must be 21+ years old.
 * Driving experience requirements:
-    - **Under 23 years old:** Must have 3 years driving experience
+    - **Under 23 years old:** Must have 3 years driving experience.
-    - **23 or older:** Minimum of 1 year driving experience
+    - **23 or older:** At least 1 year driving experience.

-### Required Documents For Uber Driver Applicants
+### Required Records For Uber Driver Applicants
-The required documents you will also need are pretty simple, for most cities and states:
+The required records you need are pretty simple for most cities and states:

-* Valid U.S. drivers license
+* Valid U.S. drivers license.
-* Proof of vehicle registration
+* Proof of auto registration.
-* Proof of vehicle insurance
+* Proof of auto insurance.
-* Pass online screening
+* Pass online screening.
-    - Review of driving record and criminal history
+    - Review of driving record and criminal background.

 ### State & Local Requirements For Uber Drivers
-These are only _Uber_ requirements.
-There may be other **city**, **county**, or **state** ride-sharing requirements in your area.
-In some cases, you may need to apply for certain things like:
+These are _Uber_ requirements. **Cities**, **Counties**, or **States** may have their own ride-sharing rules.
+In some cases, you may need to obtain certain things like:

-* Business license or permit
+* Business license or permit.
-* Local association or union membership
+* Local union member.
-* Pay local or state fees or taxes
+* Pay local or state fees or taxes.
-* Insurance requirements may be greater-than required by Uber
+* Insurance requirements may be greater-than required by Uber.
-* In rare circumstances, a locality may require a commercial drivers license
+* In rare cases, a city may require a CDL.

-Besides driver requirements, Uber has vehicle requirements to meet as well.
-In certain localities there may be additional requirements as well.
+Besides driver requirements, Uber has vehicle terms to meet as.
+Certain cities have further rules on what cars you can use.

 ### Uber Driver Background Check Requirements
-Not sure if you are eligible?
-Here are a few details about the types of offenses the background check will look for (past 7 years):
+Shaky on getting denied?
+These are a few details on offense types the background check will look for (past 7 years):

-* DUI
+* Driving Under Influence.
-* Drug-related offenses
+* Drug-type offense.
-* Driving without insurance or license
+* Driving without insurance or license.
-* Fatal accidents
+* Fatal crashes.
-* History of wreckless driving
+* Record of reckless driving.
-* Any other criminal history
+* Any other criminal record.

-The Uber background check includes searching local, state, and national levels.
-The actual list of items you will need for the background check is pretty simple:
+The Uber background check includes searching local, state, and country levels.
+The list of needed items for the background check is pretty simple:

 #### Items Needed For Your Background Check

-* Full name
+* Full name.
-* Date of birth
+* Date of birth.
-* Social security number
+* Social security number.
-* Drivers license number
+* Drivers license number.

-Not all offenses will disqualify you.
-However, any of the offense types above may make you ineligible.
+If you're thinking any offense will exclude you, don't worry.
+Some types of offense are a non-issue.
+Though, any of the offense types above may cause you to get denied.

+### Basic Uber Vehicle Requirements
+Other than driver requirements, Uber requires vehicles that meet certain things.

+* 2000 year model or newer for most cities.
+* Must seat 4 riders minimum (doesn't include you).
+* Must have license plates from the state you're driving in.
+* Can't have a salvage title.
+* Can't be a taxi vehicle.

+For other details, check out our list of Uber's vehicle requirements.

+#### Uber Vehicle Classes
+Uber has a few vehicle classes, each with their own requirements.

+* UberXL.
+* UberSelect (UberPlus in some markets).
+* UberSUV.
+* UberBlack (UberLux, if you prefer to roll in style!).